Frank Oliver Evans: Later years

 Evans continued to work as a merchant sailor during the 1920s, serving in World War I and in World War II.
 After being made a quartermaster, he served on the Mississippi, San Jeronimo and the Trinculo.
 After the inquiry, Evans rarely talked about his involvement in the Titanic as the events had traumatized him.
 He never married and retired at London and spent his final days at Ruislip, Middlesex.
-He died at the Hillingdon Hospital on 19 May 1952 and was buried at the Northwood Cemetery in an unmarked grave.
+He died at the Hillingdon Hospital, Uxbridge, on 19 May 1952 and was buried at the Northwood Cemetery in an unmarked grave.